Unconventional steady states and topological phases in an open two-level non-Hermitian system: The non-Hermitian Lindblad equation and the condition of steady states for a general open system

-where $\lambda_{i}$ and $\hat{\rho}^{i}$ are respectively the eigenvalues and eigenstates of the Liouvillian $\hat{L'}$.
-Due to non-Hermiticity of $\hat{L'}$, energy spectra become complex in general.
-For a time-independent Liouvillian $\hat{L'}$, based on the discussions about the steady state in Hermitian case\cite{Albert2,Albert3,Nigro}, we declare there exists a steady state, if at least one of the eigenvalues(suppose it is the $j$th eigenvalue) has zero imaginary part while the remanent eigenvalues have non-positive imaginary parts:
+where $\lambda_{i}$ and $|\hat{\rho}^{i}\rangle$ are the eigenvalues and eigenstates of the Liouvillian $\mathcal{L'}$(a matrix form of the $\hat{L'}$), respectively.
+Generally speaking, for a time-independent Hermitian superoperator $\mathcal{L'}$, there is at least one steady state if $\mathcal{L'}|\hat{\rho}^{s}\rangle=0$~\cite{Albert}.
+However, due to the non-Hermiticity of $\mathcal{L'}$, whose energy spectra are in general complex.
+For negative or positive imaginary part of the eigenvalues, the corresponding eigenstates will undergo exponential dissipation or amplification in time, while only the eigenstate with null eigenvalue survives~\cite{Mostafavi,Hatano}.
+Therefore, extending to the non-Hermitian case, there exist steady states if and only if at least one eigenvalues with zero-imaginary parts and the remanent ones with non-positive imaginary parts are fulfilled, equivalently,

-The first equation ensures that there is at least one eigenstate being steady, and the second equation avoids the fact that the populations of the corresponding eigenstates exponentially grow.
-Compared to the steady state condition that appeared in Hermitian Lindblad equation, or Pseudo-Hermitian NH systems, our extension provides a more general constraint to find and classify stable open systems.
+The first equation ensures the existence of steady states, and the second one avoids the fact that the populations of the corresponding eigenstates grow exponentially.
+Comparing to the condition appeared~\cite{Albert} where the steady state $|\hat{\rho}^{s}\rangle\varpropto |\hat{\rho}^{1}\rangle$ is associated to $\lambda_{1}=0$ ( $|Re[\lambda_{1}]|<|Re[\lambda_{2}]|<...<|Re[\lambda_{n}]|$), our extension provides a more stringent constraint to find and classify a class of steady states in the open systems described by non-Hermitian Hamiltonian.
+In what following, we apply the vectorized Lindblad equation to study an open two-level system with gain, loss and dissipation, and report on intriguing properties of non-Hermitian systems including EPs, steady states and topological phases.